 The microfinance institution commits to implement the Code within 18 months of signing up, based on the results of the self-assessment and the gaps in compliance identified (36 months in the case of greenfield microfinance institutions, which have been operating for less than three years).

 Once the implementation period is over, the microfinance institution may decide to go for the step evaluation.
 If so, it submits the self-assessment and progress report to MFR, which performs a Code evaluation, aimed at evaluating how well the institution complies with all relevant clauses of the Code.
 Please contact our service provider MFR for the external evaluation.

 The final step of a “certification” is in the hands of the Code Steering Group.
 The Code Steering Group is chaired by the European Commission and is composed of voting members who represent the European Commission and the industry, as well as non-voting members, who represent the service providers involved in the programme.

-Based on the Code Evaluation and Technical Assistance reports (if applicable), the Steering Group decides which institutions are awarded with a certificate of compliance with Code.
+Based on the Code Evaluation and Technical Assistance reports (if applicable), the Steering Group decides which institutions are awarded a certificate of compliance with the Code.

 Institutions that comply with at least 80% of the weighted total of the clauses (the global marking) and with all priority clauses will in principle be certified as Code Compliant for 3 years.

 Both the microfinance institution, as well as the European Investment Fund are subsequently informed of the award.